01 of 07

 Prepare the Cake

-It doesn't matter whether you call it icing a cake or frosting a cake, these step-by-step photos will show you how to have gorgeous results.
-Here, we're going to call it frosting a cake.
+Whether you call it icing a cake or frosting a cake, these step-by-step photos will show you how to create gorgeous results.
 To get started, you'll need (at least) 2 cake layers and a recipe for enough frosting (fluffy boiled frosting, basic buttercream frosting, or whatever you like!) to cover however many layers of cake you're using, along with a cake stand or other serving platter and an offset spatula or other long, thin implement with which to spread the frosting.
 If using a separate filling between the layers, you'll need that too (here we just use more frosting).

 Ideally, you'll have baked the cake the day before you plan to frost it.
 In any case, let the cake layers cool completely before you start.